Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: Introduction

-We call a conformal metric $g$ on $\Sigma$ of constant curvature one and with finite conical singularties an {\it abelian metric} if the monodromy of a developing map of the metric $g$ belongs to an abelian subgroup of $\SU$.
-Lemma \ref{lem:moduli} tells us that this definition does not depend on the choice of the developing map.
-We call an abelian metric {\it non-trivial} if the monodromy of a developing map of the metric is non-trivial.
-Hence a trivial abelian metric is a pullback of $g_{\rm st}$ under some rational function on $\Sigma$.
-We will show in Lemma \ref{lem:diag} that each abelian subgroup of $\SU$ is contained in some maximal torus ${\Bbb T}$ of $\SU$.
-By the theory of compact Lie group, ${\Bbb T}$ is conjugate to the following special maximal torus Each fractional transformation in $\U$ is the multiplication by $e^{2\sqrt{-1}\theta}$.
-Therefore, for a non-trivial abelian spherical metric $g$ on $\Sigma$, by Lemma 1.1 there exists a unique developing map of the metric $g$, whose monodromy belongs to $\U$.\\
+\nd {\bf Definition 1.2} (Umehara-Yamada \cite[p.
+76]{UY00}) We call a conformal metric $g$ on $\Sigma$ of constant curvature one and with finite conical singularties an {\it irreducible metric} if the monodromy group of a developing map of the metric $g$ can not be diagonalized, i.e. the monodromy group has no fixed point on the Riemann sphere $\BCB$ (cf Lemma \ref{lem:diag}).
+We call $g$ {\it reducible} if the monodromy group has at least one fixed point on $\BCB$.
+We call a reducible metric {\it (non-)trivial}, if the monodromy of a developing map of the metric is (non-)trivial.
+Lemma \ref{lem:moduli} tells us that these definitions do not depend on the choice of a developing map.\\

+A trivial reducible metric is a pullback of $g_{\rm st}$ under some rational function on $\Sigma$ (Lemma \ref{lem:trivial}).
+Each subgroup of $\SU$ having at least one fixed point on $\BCB$ is abelian, and, up to conjugacy, it can be thought of as a subgroup of the standard maximal torus of $\SU$ (cf Lemma \ref{lem:diag}).
+Each fractional transformation in $\U$ is the multiplication by $e^{2\sqrt{-1}\theta}$.
+Therefore, for a non-trivial reducible metric $g$ on $\Sigma$, by Lemma \ref{lem:moduli} there exists exactly two developing maps, say $f$ and $1/f$, of the metric $g$, whose monodromies belong to $\U$.\\

-\nd {\bf Definition 1.2} Let $g$ be a non-trivial abelian spherical metric on a compact Riemann surface $\Sigma$.
+\nd {\bf Definition 1.3} Let $g$ be a non-trivial reducible metric on a compact Riemann surface $\Sigma$.
 We call a developing map $f$ of $g$ {\it multiplicative} if the monodromy of $f$ belongs to $\U$.
-We know that such $f$ exists uniquely.
-Hence, the logarithmic differential of the multiplicative developing map $f$ is a (single valued) meromorphic 1-form on $\Sigma$, which we call the {\it character 1-form} of the abelian metric $g$.
-Hence the character 1-form of a non-trivial abelian metric is also uniquely defined.
+Such $f$ is unique up to reciprocal, and the logarithmic differential of the multiplicative developing map $f$ is a meromorphic 1-form on $\Sigma^*$.
+Actually, $\omega$ can be extended to be an abelian differential of 3rd kind on $\Sigma$ (cf Lemma \ref{lem:abelPsi}), which we call the {\it character 1-form} of the reducible metric $g$.
+Hence the character 1-form of a non-trivial reducible metric is unique up to sign.

-Let $g$ be a trivial abelian metric on $\Sigma$.
-That is, there exists a rational function $f:\Sigma\to \BCB$ such that $g=f^*g_{\rm st}$.
-It follows from Lemma 1.1 that any other developing map of $g$ differs from $f$ by a composition of a fractional linear transformation in $\SU$.
+Let $g$ be a trivial reducible metric on $\Sigma$.
+By Lemma \ref{lem:trivial}, there exists a rational function $f:\Sigma\to \BCB$ such that $g=f^*g_{\rm st}$.
+By Lemma 1.1, each developing map of the metric $g$ is a rational function and multiplicative.
 We call by a {\it character 1-form} of the metric $g$ the logarithmic differential of a developing map of $g$.
-In this case, the set of character 1-forms of the trivial abelian metric $g$ has a one-to-one correspondence with the group $\SU$. \\
+The character 1-forms of the trivial reducible metric $g$ are automatically abelian differentials of 3rd kind on $\Sigma$. \\